MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports-save-to-power-bi-service.md

     ![Paginated report in Reports list](media/paginated-reports-save-to-power-bi-service/power-bi-paginated-wwi-report.png)

 1. Select it to open it in the Power BI service.
-It if has parameters, you need to select them before you can view the report.
+If it has parameters, you need to select them before you can view the report.

     ![Select parameters](media/paginated-reports-save-to-power-bi-service/power-bi-paginated-select-parameters.png)